prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/general-structure/index.md

   representation scenario.
 However, external links (if defined) will resolve to the VEC file itself.

-### Combination & Reuse of Documents
+### Combination and Reuse of Documents

 {{< figure src="document-version-flow.svg" class="float-right" title="DocumentVersions in the Information Flow" numbered="true" lightbox="true" width="400">}}

 Typically, information is flowing through the process.
 It is created somewhere, passed on to someone else and is used there to create other information blocks.
-To make these information flows traceable each peace of information must be indentifiable and must have a change indicator.
+To make these information flows traceable each piece of information must be identifiable and must have a change indicator.
 In the VEC this is done by the
 {{< vec-class DocumentVersion >}}.
 In order to preserve this traceability along the process, the assignment of information pieces to its original
 {{< vec-class DocumentVersion >}} shall remain unchanged.